Employer partnerships are now closed for 2026.

 -

 There is no minimum number of participants.
-If more than 100 employees take part, you will receive top-line anonymised insights specific to your organisation each year, but we welcome organisations of all sizes being part of the research.
+If more than 100 employees take part, you will receive top-line anonymised insights specific to your organisation and compared to the overall dataset, each year, but we welcome organisations of all sizes being part of the research.

 -